ISO 9001 Quality Management System (QMS) Documentation Structure

 5. Records and Forms

 It is true that the international standard for Quality Management Systems (ISO 9001) requires certain documentation (See this article: ISO 9001 Documentation Requirements – The complete list).
-The purpose and the benefits of the QMS document structure are manifold: it provides a clear framework of the operations in an organization, it allows consistency of processes and better understanding of the QMS, and it ensures evidence for the achievement of objectives and goals.
-When designing QMS document structure, you should focus on efficiency and create processes and documents that are applicable in your organization.
+The purpose and the benefits of the QMS document structure are manifold: It provides a clear framework of the operations in an organization, it allows consistency of processes and better understanding of the QMS, and it ensures evidence for the achievement of objectives and goals.
+When designing your QMS documentation structure, you should focus on efficiency and create processes and documents that are applicable in your organization.

 QMS documentation structure and hierarchy

 The QMS structure and QMS documentation hierarchy help organize documents in a meaningful way.
 So, how many levels of documentation are there in the QMS documentation hierarchy?
-On the top of the QMS hierarchy is the Quality Policy, followed by Quality Manual, procedures, work instructions, quality plans, and records.
+On the top of the QMS hierarchy is the Quality Policy, followed by the Quality Manual, procedures, work instructions, quality plans, and records.
 The QMS documentation hierarchy is presented in the diagram below:

 Diagram displaying the 5 stages of QMS documentation hierarchy

-ISO 9001 requires different types of documents however, they do not need to be written as separate documents.
+ISO 9001 requires different types of documents; however, they do not need to be written as separate documents.
 The standard is flexible, so that the organization can decide on the size of the documents and the level of details documented.
 For example, some small or micro companies do not have formal system documents like procedures and work instructions.
-They define their instructions within a Quality Manual, and they only create certain documents and records, like the Quality policy, context of the organization, competencies, internal audit, management review, and performance evaluation.
+They define their instructions within a Quality Manual, and they only create certain documents and records, like the Quality Policy, context of the organization, competencies, internal audit, management review, and performance evaluation.

 How do you structure Quality Management System documentation?